Every Animal in Disney’s Pirates of the Caribbean Ride, RankedPhoto courtesy of Disney Travel Lists

 Dogs tie parrots on the Pirates scorecard, with three mutts popping up throughout the ride.
 They’re all very good boys, of course, but three is a bit of overkill, even if it’s supposed to be the same dog showing up in different scenes.
 (That’s entirely possible, as they all basically look the same.)
 Unlike the parrots, the least notable dog is the very first one you see.
 It shows up in the scene where Jack Sparrow, hiding inside a barrel, studies a treasure map over the shoulder of a drunken pirate who boasts about stealing the map from Sparrow.
 There’s a dog quizzically looking at this Johnny Depp audio-animatronic poking out of a barrel, wagging his tale and threatening to blow the pirate’s cover.
 He’s the least important figure in this little scenario, and also the least important dog in the ride.

-The Pirates ride has a bit of a macabre opening, with your boat sailing through a cove filled with the skeletons of long dead pirates.
+The Pirates of the Caribbean ride has a bit of a macabre opening, with your boat sailing through a cove filled with the skeletons of long dead pirates.
 One of them was apparently run through with a sword that left his corpse pinned against a rock wall.
 In time all that was left was his skeleton, propped upright against that wall and with a sword sticking out through his rib cage.
 At some point a seagull built a nest inside the pirate’s hat.
 This seagull is a resourceful bird, which is very admirable, but it otherwise doesn’t really do anything or make much of an impression.
 He makes for a good visual gag and little else.
 Sorry, seagull!

 All hail crab.
 He’s just hanging out on the beach, undisturbed by the skeletons around him, waving his claws in the air like he just don’t care.
 Crab’s one cool customer, he is.
 He’s scurried straight into the hearts of Disney fans for over five decades now, unflappable all the while.